 Remember training different kind of strengths requires different target speeds.
 They’re called Special Strengths for a reason!

 If you want to jump straight to the tables, I suggest you skip the whole article and get down to the bottom.
-We still receive a lot of questions asking more explanations about the different Strength Traits and goals, here some words that go beyond the tutorial in app.
-The way the app uses training goal is heavy exercise or even set related so the beauty and the versatility of this system allows you to work two goals for the same exercise during the same exercise session, just select the exercise twice.
+We still receive a lot of questions asking more explanations about the different Strength Traits and goals, here are some words that go beyond the tutorial in app.
+The way the app uses training goals is heavy exercise or even set related so the beauty and the versatility of this system allows you to work two goals for the same exercise during the same exercise session, just select the exercise twice.

 Max Strength is comprehensive of Absolute Strength and Circa Max Strength.
 Absolute Strength is basically a display of Max Strength and requires the highest intensity, therefore you won’t be able to do much Volume here, usually less than 10 reps total, most of the time you are satisifed with only half of these.
 Think about a Powerlifting meeting, that is the perfect display of Absolute Strength and the Bench Press, the Deadlift and the Squat are in deed among the best exercises to work on it.
 Circa Max is, as the word suggests, close to Max Strength but not as hardcore.
-When you choose Max Strength you’re aim should be to move the heaviest load possible in that exercise, still you want to accelerate it as much as you can, remember the 2nd Newton Law, Force = mass * acceleration.
+When you choose Max Strength your aim should be to move the heaviest load possible in that exercise, still you want to accelerate it as fast as you can, remember the 2nd Newton Law, Force = mass * acceleration.

 Hypertrophy is more a metabolic stimulus given by a comination of Intensity (%1RM) and Volume than a real Strength Trait and it lays in the background of more than one specific condition.
-You can develop your muscles targeting Circa Max Strength conditions, and the combination of the volume, the rest you get and most of all, your diet will allow your muscles to recovery and grow.
+You can develop your muscles targeting Circa Max Strength conditions, and the combination of the volume, the rest you get and most of all, your diet will allow your muscles to recover and grow.
 The same thing happens targeting more the Power zone as you can see from the values explained in Table

 It has been recently shown by Spanish researchers that different kind of Speeds also lead to different kind of muscles so you want to keep an eye on that depending on your goals.